11 April 2020

 State Library Victoria

-State Library Victoria will temporarily close its site to the public.
-A reopening date has not yet been announced.
+State Library Victoria is temporarily closed to the public.

 Victorians can access librarians remotely through the online Ask a Librarian chat service, along with free online access to library collections and ebooks, journals and other databases with a library membership.
 Those without a current membership can easily join for free at slv.vic.gov.au/join.